sheisshee/Sherrelyn/README.md

-- 👋 the name is shee, pronouns are she/her/hers.
+- Greetings! 👋 the nickname is shee, pronouns are she/her/hers.
-- 👀 the user is passionate, flexible, approachable and determined.
+- 🐥 the user is passionate, flexible, approachable and determined.
-- 🌱 the user is eager in learning everything.
+- 🍀 the user is currently learning html, css and javascript.
-- 💞️ she is open for any future collaborations.
+- 👁👄👁 she is open for any criticisms.
-- 📫 you can contact her on any of her socmed accounts.
+- ✉️ you can contact her on any of her socmed accounts.

 <!---
 Sherrelyn/Sherrelyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.